iw4x/iw4x-wiki/iw4x---overview/gsc.md

 Loops allow for repeated execution of code blocks.
 GSC supports `for`, `foreach` and `while` loops.
 Infinite loops are usually created using `for (;;)`.
-Loops can be paused until a certain event occurs, for example `waittill("connected", player);` will pause the thread until a player connects to the match. `wait(0.1)` is used to pause the thread for a set amount of time.
+Loops can be paused until a certain event occurs, for example `waittill("connected", player);` will pause the loop until a player connects to the match. `wait(0.1)` is used to pause the loop for a set amount of time.
 The minimum wait time used is usually 0.05.
+Loops support the typical `continue` and `break` statements.

 ```cpp
 for (;;)